-When you're expecting, it’s best to skip the lox when you enjoy a morning bagel.
+When you're expecting, it's best to skip the lox on your morning bagel.
 Like ready-to-eat meats, refrigerated smoked seafood is vulnerable to listeria.
 This includes smoked salmon (often labeled nova or lox), as well as smoked trout, whitefish, cod, tuna, and mackerel.
-It is safe to use smoked seafood in a cooked meal, such as a casserole.
+It's safe to use smoked seafood in a cooked meal, such as a casserole.

 Raw shellfish is one of the top causes of illness from seafood.
 The culprits include parasites and bacteria that are generally not found in cooked seafood.
 So skip the oysters on the half shell.
 As long as you cook shellfish thoroughly, it's safe to eat during pregnancy.
 Cook oysters, clams, and mussels until the shells open.
 If any don't open, throw them away.

 Unless you know your local streams, bays, and lakes are unpolluted, avoid eating fish you catch yourself.
 Some lakes and rivers are contaminated with industrial chemicals.
 Locally caught bluefish, striped bass, salmon, pike, trout, and walleye may be affected.
 Check with your state's fish and wildlife department for more information.